 What is the child’s age and developmental capability?

 How many other children are in the home?
 What are their ages?

-How long will you be gone gone?
+How long will you be gone?

-• Does the child know what to do in case of an emergency?
+Will they know what to do in case of an emergency?

-• Does the child generally follow the rules?
+Does the juvenile generally follow the rules?